rage/cyber-security-base-19/data/module-6/part-1/index.md

 The challenges in this CTF come in three difficulty levels: easy, medium and hard.

-In order to ensure everyone has a fair chance to get the first completion, we're releasing the challenges in batches -- easy challenges are to be released on Monday (09.3.2026), medium challenges on Tuesday (10.3.2026), and hard challenges on Wednesday (11.3.2026).
+In order to ensure everyone has a fair chance to get the first completion, we're releasing the challenges in batches -- easy challenges are to be released on Tuesday (10.3.2026, 16:00), medium challenges on Wednesday (11.3.2026, 14:00), and hard challenges on Thursday (12.3.2026, 14:00).

-The exercises are published starting from 14:00, and new exercise will be added roughly every 20 minutes.
+The exercises will be added every 20 minutes.

 There are 10 easy challenges, 10 medium, and 3 hard.